Are you planning to visit Birmingham, perhaps for the 2022 Commonwealth Games? You could extend your visit with one of these fantastic day trips

 Ironbridge takes its name from the Iron Bridge which spans the River Severn as it runs through the Shropshire countryside.

-The bridge was built by Abraham Darby III in 1779, and was the first major bridge in the world to be made from cast iron.
+The bridge was built in 1779 and was the first major bridge to be made from cast iron.
 This process revolutionised industry, and the area became known as the birthplace of the Industrial Revolution.

-The Ironbridge Gorge is a UNESCO World Heritage site and offers a fascinating glimpse of this period of history.
-Museums in the area include Jackfield Tile Museum, and Blists Hill Victorian Town where you can travel back in time to Victorian times.
+The Ironbridge Gorge is a UNESCO World Heritage site and museums in the area include Blists Hill Victorian Town where you can travel back in time to the Victorian era.
 Children will enjoy a visit to Enginuity, which is a hands-on engineering museum that’s perfect for kids.

 Entrance to the Ironbridge Gorge Museums is very reasonably priced.
 And with an Annual Passport, you can visit all 10 museums as often as you like for 12 months.